 - Once a P/NC form is submitted they are final and irreversible.
 Students may not change back to letter grades once a course grading status has changed to P/NC status.

-- The Pass-No Credit (P/NC) option is available for approximately the first 40% of a course for 7-week courses and through week 12 for 14-week courses.
+- The Pass-No Credit (P/NC) option is available for approximately the first 40% of a course for 7-week courses and through week six for 14-week courses.
 After the deadline has passed, students may no longer elect to take a course P/NC nor reverse a status of a course for which a form was previously submitted.
 See the Academic Calendar for exact dates.
-UPDATE!
-See the Academic Calendar for the new updated P/NC deadline for fall 2020-21 only.

 - Students registering for a J-term course must make this change by the add deadline.